fnune/fnune.github.io/_posts/2016-04-16-guide-to-css-filters.markdown

 ---
 layout: post
-title:  "Guide to CSS filters"
+title: 'Guide to CSS filters'
 comments: true
 date: 2016-04-16 10:32:51 +0200
 ---

 If you’re a web developer, then for one reason or another you’ve probably put your hands (like I have) on image editing software like Photoshop.
 Also, you’ve probably used the filter menu, which lets you give a layer cool effects such as blur or overlays, and gives you control of contrast, saturation, etc. Well, fear not!
 Enter CSS filters and say goodbye to the longest minutes of requesting work from our fellow designers: do it yourself!
 Unlock the powers of the CSS filter property and show the world some magic.

 The totally awesome CSS filter property has been around for a while already.
 Full support was first included in Chrome 18 (March 2012).
 Firefox adopted it early in version 3.6 but only achieved full support in Firefox 36 (January 2015).
 A little bit later on, Opera and Safari added support, and nowadays you can use it on most browsers, including the Android native app.
-Of course, with the exception of *cough* Internet Explorer (no support) and Microsoft Edge, which includes partial support.
+Of course, with the exception of _cough_ Internet Explorer (no support) and Microsoft Edge, which includes partial support.

 Before actually explaining what any of this does, I’d like to show you a little piece of code I’ve written to let you play around with filters.
 Go ahead, frolic away: